robvanpamel/robvanpamel.github.io/_posts/2022-10-14-CreatingGitHubPages.md

 ---
-title: "The first steps in Github Pages"
+title: The first steps in Github Pages
 date: 2022-10-14
+excerpt: A small excerpt
 ---
 # Working with Github pages